sorincu/calculator-top/README.md

 # calculator-top
-Project made for The Odin Project
+A simple calculator app made for The Odin Project